libyal/winreg-kb/docs/sources/system-keys/Shell-folder-identifiers.md

 0x20000000 | SFGAO_FOLDER | The extension's root folder contains one or more items.
 0x80000000 | SFGAO_HASSUBFOLDER | The extension's root folder contains one or more subfolders.
 Windows Explorer will place a plus sign ( `+` ) next to the folder icon.

-### Localized String value data
+### LocalizedString value data

-The Localize String value contains a localized version of the folder name, e.g. on Windows XP the folder identifier key:
+The LocalizedString value contains a localized version of the folder name, e.g. on Windows XP the folder identifier key:

 ```